mars-sim/mars-sim/setup.md

 ## Installation

-- Install the latest Java JRE or JDK on your machine.
+- Install the Java JRE or JDK 17 on your machine.
   See `Prerequisites` at [README.md](https://github.com/mars-sim/mars-sim/blob/master/README.md)

 - Download a binary edition of your choice.